handpressed/wp-multitenancy-boilerplate/README.md

 Whenever you add a new plugin or update WordPress core, run `composer update` to install your new packages.

-Themes and plugins are installed in the directories symlinked in `/var/opt/wp` and will be available to all multitenancy sites.
+Themes and plugins are installed in the symlinked `themes` and `plugins` directories in `/var/opt/wp/wp-content` and will be available to all multitenancy sites.

 Note: Some plugins may make modifications to the core `wp-config.php` file.
-Any modifications to `wp-config.php` that are needed should be moved to the individual site's `{directory}/config/wp-constants.php` file.
+Any modifications to `wp-config.php` that are needed by an individual site should be moved to the site's `{directory}/config/wp-constants.php` file.

 ### Constants